North Korea's nuclear weapons program has grown with each Kim regime

 The Asian country warned that it is preparing to fire four missiles over Japan and into the waters around Guam — where some 7,000 U.S. military personnel reside among the island’s population of 160,000 American citizens.

 In response, President Donald Trump turned up the heat on North Korea as tensions between the two nations grew this week.

-The president warned that if North Korean leader Kim Jong Un “does something in Guam, it will be an event the likes of which nobody has seen before – what will happen in North Korea.”
+The president warned that if North Korean leader Kim Jong-un “does something in Guam, it will be an event the likes of which nobody has seen before — what will happen in North Korea.”

 Trump tweeted Friday that “military solutions are now fully in place … should North Korea act unwisely.”

-North Korea’s weapons program has grown exponentially over the past few decades — especially since its first leader Kim Il Sung became the catalyst for the country’s nuclear holdings.
-Most recently, Fox News confirmed that the East Asian country has produced a compact nuclear warhead that can be placed inside one of its advanced missiles – already believed to be capable of reaching half of the U.S.
+North Korea’s weapons program has grown exponentially over the past few decades — especially since its first leader Kim Il-sung became the catalyst for the country’s nuclear holdings.
+Most recently, Fox News confirmed that the East Asian country has produced a compact nuclear warhead that can be placed inside one of its advanced missiles — already believed to be capable of reaching half of the U.S.

 Read on for a brief look at how North Korea’s nuclear weapons program has grown throughout the regimes.

-Kim Il Sung, leader from 1948-1994
+Kim Il-sung, leader from 1948-1994

-Kim Il Sung can be credited with founding North Korea and propelling the nation’s nuclear program forward — but he did not live to see his country conduct its first nuclear test.
+Kim Il-sung can be credited with founding North Korea and propelling the nation’s nuclear program forward — but he did not live to see his country conduct its first nuclear test.

 It was under the first Kim that North Korea began to build up its nuclear reactors.
 And it was under his leadership that the nation began the Korean War — surely a catalyst that led the leader to believe his nation needed nuclear weapons, Dr. Sung-Yoon Lee, the Kim Koo-Korea Foundation Professor of Korean Studies at the Fletcher School at Tufts University, told Fox News in an interview.